NSHipster/articles/2014-08-04-alamofire.md

 }
 ```

-These values are passed as the first method in `request`:
+These values are passed as the first argument in `request`:

 ```swift
 Alamofire.request(.POST, "http://httpbin.org/get")